sarahlibx/concentration-memory-game/README.md

 The play again button will appear at the end of each game.

+There is also a modal that will trigger at the end of each game, displaying a message based on if you won or lost.

 There is also a help button in the top right of the screen that will display a modal with additional instructions and a visual of the game board.

 ## Why Concentration?